-Join Garrick Chow for an in-depth discussion in this video Learning the basics of EQ, part of Up and Running with FL Studio.
+Join Garrick Chow for an in-depth discussion in this video Learning the basics of EQ, part of Learning FL Studio.

 Now, let's talk about equalizers, or EQs.…Think of equalizers as volume controls for specific frequencies in your recording.…So, instead of turning the entire recording up or down, EQs allows you to get fine-grain…control over various specific ranges of frequencies.…You can boost the low levels to get more bass or cut the high end back if you're recording sounds too trebly.…EQ effects are often referred to as filters because they filter specific frequencies relative…to the rest of the signal.…Let's solo these snare drum for this example, and let's listen.…(music playing)…Now, since this is a sample, it already sounds pretty good to me, but that doesn't mean we…can't change the characteristics of its sound a little bit and see if we can make it sound better in the mix.…